amyfrancis97/DrivR-Base/FG1_conservation/README.md

 |   |-- package_dependencies.py
 ```
 ## Packages and Dependencies
+All required packages and dependencies are managed in the following files:

+* **module_dependencies.sh**: Manages module-specific dependencies.
+* **package_dependencies.py**: Lists and manages Python package dependencies.

-All packages and dependencies are listed and called in the **module_dependencies.sh** and **package_dependencies.py** scripts.
-Most importantly, *bedtools* must be installed in order for the *bigWigToBedGraph* command to work in the **download_convert.job** script.
+Make sure to have the necessary dependencies installed, including the critical requirement for the *bedtools* package, which is essential for executing the *bigWigToBedGraph* command in the **download_convert.job** script.

 ## Script Usage
 ### 1_reformat.sh
-This script reformats the variant file to match that in the UCSC sequence conservation files.
-Specifically, the position columns are altered from pos, pos to pos, pos-1.
+This script restructures the variant file to align with the format used in UCSC sequence conservation files.
+It adjusts the position columns to ensure accurate value matching during subsequent queries.
+The modification is exemplified below:

-For example, the script converts this variant:
+Original Variant Format:

 | Chromosome | Position | Position | Reference Allele | Alternate Allele | Recurrence | Driver Status |
 | ---------- | -------- | -------- | ---------------- | ---------------- | ---------- | ------------- |
 |    chr1    |  934881  |  934881  |        A         |         G        |      1     |       1       |

-Into the following format:
+Reformatted Variant Format:

 | Chromosome | Position | Position | Reference Allele | Alternate Allele | Recurrence | Driver Status |
 | ---------- | -------- | -------- | ---------------- | ---------------- | ---------- | ------------- |
 |    chr1    |  934880  |  934881  |        A         |         G        |      1     |       1       |

-This is done to get exact value matches when querying using the bedtools_intersect command.
+This adjustment enhances compatibility with the bedtools_intersect command during queries.

 ### 2_download_cons_features.sh & download_convert.job
-These scripts are used to download all of the available conservation and uniqueness files available in the UCSC genome browser and converts them from bigWig to bedGraph format.
+These scripts collaboratively automate the download and conversion of conservation and uniqueness files from the UCSC genome browser.

-The **2_download_cons_features** script submits the **download_convert.job** as a separate batch job for each possible feature.
-The **download_convert.job** script then downloads the file, and then converts the file to bedGraph format using the *bigWigToBedGraph* command in *bedtools*.
+* **2_download_cons_features.sh**: Initiates batch jobs for each available feature using the **download_convert.job** script.
+* **download_convert.job**: Downloads and converts files from bigWig to bedGraph format utilizing the *bigWigToBedGraph* command within *bedtools*.

 ### check_formatting.py
-In case of any issues with tab-separated formatting in the converted bed file, simple import the data into python and export it again as a tab-separated file.
-Sometimes tab formatting can be disrupted during the conversion process.
+In situations where tab-separated formatting issues arise during the conversion of bed files, this Python script provides a quick solution.
+By importing the data and re-exporting it as a tab-separated file, this script mitigates potential disruptions in tab formatting that may occur during the conversion process.

+### Conclusion
+The FG1_conservation module simplifies the process of reformatting, downloading, and converting conservation and uniqueness files, contributing to a more efficient workflow for genomic analysis.